anestisb/vdexExtractor/README.md

 # VDEX Extractor

-Command line tool to extract Android DEX bytecode from VDEX files that are generated along with OAT files when optimizing bytecode from dex2oat ART runtime compiler.
-VDEX file format has been introduced in the Oreo (API-26) build.
+Command line tool to decompile and extract Android Dex bytecode from Vdex files that are generated along with OAT files when optimizing bytecode from dex2oat ART runtime compiler.
+Vdex file format has been introduced in the Oreo (API-26) build.
 More information is available [here](https://android-review.googlesource.com/#/c/264514/).